LolHacksRule/GameFileFormatsRE/readme.md

 # GameFileFormatsRE
 A collection of scripts I made in my own time that may help with reversing and/or getting more info on game files using these formats.
 If you want to help me finish off a format, please let me know so you get credited.

-If using the Noesis scripts to read Wii textures, it may be required to use the [Nintex](https://raw.githubusercontent.com/Zheneq/Noesis-Plugins/master/lib_zq_nintendo_tex.py) library.
+If using the Noesis scripts to read Wii textures, it may be required to use the [Nintex](https://raw.githubusercontent.com/Zheneq/Noesis-Plugins/master/lib_zq_nintendo_tex.py) and [addrlib](https://github.com/aboood40091/GTX-Extractor/blob/master/addrlib/addrlib.py) library.